zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

       *Delegation Strict Glue* with that same name server name then emit *[EXTRA_ADDRESS_CHILD]*.

-7. For each  name server name in *Delegation Extended Glue* (i.e. [out-of-bailiwick] only) do a DNS lookup, type A or AAAA, on public DNS.
+7. For each name server name in *Delegation Extended Glue* (i.e. [out-of-bailiwick] only) do:

+   1. Do two DNS lookups, one record type A and one record type AAAA for name server name as owner name on public DNS.

+   2. For each IP address for name server name in in *Delegation Extended Glue* do:
-   1. If the IP in *Delegation Extended Glue* does not match any of the listed A or AAAA records listed in the response for the same name, or no response with such records, emit *[OUT_OF_BAILIWICK_ADDR_MISMATCH]*.
+      1. If the address is not listed with the same owner name in the responses of the DNS lookups, or if there was no response, emit *[OUT_OF_BAILIWICK_ADDR_MISMATCH]*.

 8. If none of the messages *[IN_BAILIWICK_ADDR_MISMATCH]*, *[EXTRA_ADDRESS_CHILD]* or *[OUT_OF_BAILIWICK_ADDR_MISMATCH]* has